Skip to Content (press ENTER)

 Rao’s DECIPHER-COMA project seeks to identify unknown biomarkers of coma recovery, in an effort to create a roadmap for recovery that can fill current knowledge gaps within the field of neurocritical care.
 The researchers plan to utilize cutting edge techniques, including machine learning and AI, to review enrolled patients’ electronic health records and find new markers and patterns that can deepen their understanding of coma recovery.
 The hope is that in the future, this roadmap can serve as an adaptable platform that powers clinical trials of coma treatments.

-View the full 2024 grant application instructions.
+View the 2026 grant application instructions.

 Grant Contact